brandon-rhee/Projects/README.md

 ## Project Summary:

 The goal of this project is to have a dataset with a list of Zip Codes and correspoding income statuses.
 When finalized this will be used as a 'look up' table to definie our users based on the Zip Code they have provided.
 There are multiple ways to describe income statuses: low income, very low income, and extremely low income.
 For this project we will be using the Low Income definition.

+This project references the

 ## Data Sets: